-Lesson 1 - Introduction To Acrylic Pouring
+Lesson 1 - Welcome To Acrylic Pouring for Beginners

-Congratulations on starting your acrylic pouring journey!
+Congratulations on starting your acrylic pouring journey.

 But firstly...